Anger Management (TV series): Production

 On July 18, 2011, it was announced that a show based on the 2003 film of the same name was in development with Charlie Sheen starring in the role originally played by Jack Nicholson from the film.
 The series was Sheen's first acting role since he was officially fired from the hit CBS sitcom Two and a Half Men.

-On October 27, 2011, it was announced that FX had picked up the series with an initial ten-episode order which, if successful, FX would then order an additional 90 episodes under a syndication model crafted by Debmar-Mercury.
+On October 27, 2011, it was announced that FX had picked up the series with a 10/90 order; an initial ten-episode order from Debmar-Mercury which, if successful, FX would then order an additional 90 episodes from.
 On August 29, 2012, it was announced that the show would be picked up for a further 90 episodes.
 On January 9, 2013, FX president John Landgraf said that there will essentially be "45 new episodes per year".
 Landgraf also announced that Martin Sheen, who guest-starred in season one as Charlie's on-screen father, would become a season two regular cast member.
 While Martin did appear more frequently on the show, it was only in selected episodes and he was ultimately not promoted to regular cast member.

 FX paid a $600,000-per-episode license fee for the series.
 To boost its sagging season-two ratings, FX announced that four episodes (two of them first-run) would air on FX's parent network Fox on Monday nights in June, starting June 3, 2013.